In this article

 If you’re not in a desperate hurry to get the latest version of a new car, there are significant savings to be made.
 ‘End of line’ models often boast discounts of up to 30% on the original price.

 If you’re planning to, your credit score comes into play.
 Generally speaking, the higher your credit score, the more likely it is you’ll be accepted for car finance, and at the best interest rate.
-So and taking could help you make big savings on any money you borrow.
+So checking your credit score and report regularly and taking could help you make big savings on any money you borrow.

 Want to browse car finance deals?
 ClearScore searches a range of lenders to find market-leading deals from as little as 6.5% APR..